 DAY 4 MONDAY YEREVAN – LAKE SEVAN – DILIJAN – HAGHARTSIN – GOSHAVANK – YEREVAN

 Breakfast.
 Drive to Lake Sevan.
 Sevan is one of the largest high-mountain freshwater lakes in the world.
 The lake's proximity to Yerevan, combined with cooler summer temperatures, picturesque coastline and historical sights, make it one of the key places to visit in Armenia.
 Walk up to the 8th century monastery of Sevanavank on Sevan peninsula, one of Armenia's iconic landmarks.

 Continue to Dilijan, a resort town renowned for its charming nature and some traditional Armenian architecture.
 Stroll through the cobbled Sharambeyan Street, with its collection of stone and wooden traditional buildings, restaurants, souvenir stalls and workshops.

 Visit the splendid 12th century Haghartsin Monastery, situated in the picturesque gorge of the upper reaches of Haghartsin River.
 The monastery was renovated with the generous donation from Sultan bin Muhammad Al-Qasimi, Ruler of Sharjah, U.A.E.

 DAY 5 TUESDAY YEREVAN – KHOR VIRAP – NORAVANK – ARENI CAVE – OLD BRIDGE WINERY – YEREVAN

 Breakfast.
 Drive to Khor Virap Monastery, located on the foothills of the Biblical Mount Ararat, where it reveals its breathtaking size and splendor.
 Khor Virap, located a few hundred meters from the border with Turkey, is one of the most popular tourist destinations in Armenia, primarily because it was here, that the Saint Gregory the Illuminator, the future head of the Armenian Apostolic Church, was imprisoned in a deep dungeon for 13 years.
 To this day you can visit this dungeon, located under the St. Gevorg Chapel.

-Drive to Yeghegnadzor for wine tasting at the local “Old Bridge” winery, which is very popular for its delicious wines.
+Drive to Yeghegnadzor for wine tasting at the local family run “Old Bridge” winery, which is very popular for its delicious wines.
 You can sample their distinctive 3 types of red wines and 1 type of white wine.
 Depending on the time of year, the visitors can take part in grape-picking, distillation or bottling process at the vineyards.
 Return to Yerevan.
 Overnight in Yerevan.

 DAY 6 WEDNESDAY YEREVAN DEPARTURE